robertoostenveld/raspi/README.md

+# Raspi - Raspberry Pi home automation

-This directory contains some experimental code for the Raspberry Pi.
-The code mainly has to do with home automation and domotica.
+This repository contains some experimental code for home automation and domotica.
 More details can be found on http://robertoostenveld.nl/category/raspberry-pi/

 ## 12V trigger for NAD-D3020 amplifier